My oldest child was born 3 months premature.

 * Nonverbal Learning Disabilities

-As a common form of learning disability, dyslexia is a type of language-based disability.
+One of the most common learning disabilities is dyslexia- a type of language-based disability.
 A person with dyslexia, called a dyslexic, often has trouble understanding written words.
 Thus, it is most often referred to as a reading disability or reading disorder.

 This form of learning disability has to do with a person’s mathematical skills.
-Apparently, a person with dyscalculia has a difficult time solving arithmetic problems and grasping math concepts.
+Often times, a person with dyscalculia has a difficult time solving arithmetic problems and grasping math concepts.

 Dysgraphia is somewhat related to dyslexia.
 However, while dyslexia is a reading disorder, dysgraphia refers to the learning disability of a person who finds it hard to form letters or write within a defined space.
 A person with dysgraphia usually has no trouble reading letters, but they have trouble forming these letters.